Gagasii/esp32-cam-web-server/README.md

 ## Features

--**Web Server Integration**: Hosted on an ESP32-CAM, enabling efficient and localized data management.
+* **Web Server Integration**: Hosted on an ESP32-CAM, enabling efficient and localized data management.

--**Wi-Fi Accessibility**: Easily accessible via any device with Wi-Fi capabilities.
+* **Wi-Fi Accessibility**: Easily accessible via any device with Wi-Fi capabilities.

--**Cross-Platform Compatibility**: Operates as a web application accessible on any device with a web browser, regardless of the operating system.
+* **Cross-Platform Compatibility**: Operates as a web application accessible on any device with a web browser, regardless of the operating system.

--**Real-Time Data Monitoring**: Provides live updates on nest data captured by the sensing module.
+* **Real-Time Data Monitoring**: Provides live updates on nest data captured by the sensing module.

--**Secure Connectivity**: Supports connections up to 10 meters with user authentication to ensure system security.
+* **Secure Connectivity**: Supports connections up to 10 meters with user authentication to ensure system security.

--**Data Download Feature**: Allows users to download stored data directly from the ESP32-CAM's memory.
+* **Data Download Feature**: Allows users to download stored data directly from the ESP32-CAM's memory.

 ## Software and required libraries

--Well documented software was used , namely javascript, html, css.
+* Well documented software was used , namely javascript, html, css.

--Uses the AsyncWebServer library for the webserver.
+* Uses the AsyncWebServer library for the webserver.

--Uses SPIFFS filesytem to store the files and data.
+* Uses SPIFFS filesytem to store the files and data.

+## Hardware requirements
+* Esp32-cam
+* DHT22 sensor

 ## Testing